In

 iPad mini, and

 iPhone5).
 Cloud services make all the difference in modern computing.
-There are no longer any "lost" appointments or double entries for tasks.
+There are no longer any "lost" appointments or duplicate task entries.

 Contacts in

-Apple Store, but setting up groups with more than ten people is a lengthy operation and bound to crash, preferably when I had just entered 90% of the names.
+Apple store, but setting up groups with more than ten people is a lengthy operation and prone to crashing, especially when I had just entered 90% of the names.
 So I still manage my e-mail distribution groups in

 MS Outlook on my desktop.